sanjusabu/Assignment/README.md

 - Add the necessary env variables in the `.env` file

 ## Testing
-Go to Postman and make a get request to `http://localhost:3000/api/wikipedia?query=motivate` , you can use any query to test.
+Go to Postman and make a get request to `http://localhost:3000/api/wikipedia?query=motivate` , you can use any query to test..